appflux/appflux-ruby/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/64eff633689a54b902cf/maintainability)](https://codeclimate.com/github/appflux/appflux-ruby/maintainability)

 The appflux-ruby gem sends notifications when an exception occurs in your Rack/Rails application.
 The community edition integrates nicely with your appflux.io dashboard.
+We also offer an enterprise version that also offers a project communication platform.

 ## Features
 1. Automatically reports unhandled exceptions.
 2. Reports handled exceptions.
 3. Automagically supports Delayed Job and Sidekiq.
-4. Figures out common information used to debug Rails code.
+4. Figures out common information used to debug a Rails application.
 5. Send custom diagnostic information.
-6. Nicely integrates with Appflux.io.
+6. Nicely integrates with your Appflux.io dashboard.

 ## Requirements